D4wnstar/aetherwisp/Material physics/Atoms/Experiments/Stern-Gerlach experiment.md

 In principle, the request makes sense.
 Any spinning charged object of nonzero radius will cause a charge density to move, thus triggering [[Ampere's law]] and creating a magnetic dipole.
 What wasn't known was *which* dipole moments could be created.
 Bohr showed that angular momentum appeared to be quantized, so "any real dipole moment" was no longer a safe bet.
 Their experiment wanted to answer this question.
 ### Experiment
 The experiment consisted of a source of silver atoms, which are then aimed and fired at through collimators to align the atoms into a thin beam.
 These atoms are then made to pass through two magnets (one with an exposed north pole, the other a south pole) irregularly shaped such that they create an inhomogeneous magnetic field $\mathbf{B}$.
 The inhomogeneity produces a net force $\mathbf{F}=\nabla(\boldsymbol{\mu}\cdot \mathbf{B})$ on the atoms passing through[^3].
-The atoms then hit a [[Rivelatore|detector]] that reveals their where they hit.
+The atoms then hit a [[Detector|detector]] that reveals their where they hit.

 :::image
 ![[Stern-Gerlach_experiment.svg]]